 LocalId

-Enter an identifier of the tunnel for Phase 1 negotiations.
+Enter an identifier for the tunnel for Phase 1 negotiation.
 The default value is the gateway IP address of the tunnel.

-This parameter is used only to identify Alibaba Cloud in IPsec-VPN negotiations.
-You can use an IP address or a fully qualified domain name (FQDN) as the ID.
+This parameter is used only to identify Alibaba Cloud in IPsec-VPN connection negotiation.
+The identity can be an IP address or a Fully Qualified Domain Name (FQDN).
 The value cannot contain spaces.
-We recommend that you use a private IP address.
+Use a private IP address as the local identity.

-If LocalId uses the FQDN format, for example, if you enter example.aliyun.com, the peer ID of the IPsec-VPN connection on the on-premises gateway device must be consistent with the value of LocalId.
-We recommend that you select aggressive (aggressive mode) as the negotiation mode.
+If LocalId is an FQDN, such as example.aliyun.com, the peer ID of the IPsec-VPN connection on the on-premises gateway device must match the value of LocalId.
+The recommended negotiation mode is aggressive (aggressive mode).

 RemoteId

-Enter an identifier of the peer for Phase 1 negotiations.
-The default value is the IP address of the customer gateway.
+Enter an identifier for the peer for Phase 1 negotiations.
+The default value is the IP address of the associated customer gateway.

-This parameter is used only to identify on-premises gateway devices in IPsec-VPN negotiations.
-You can use an IP address or an FQDN as the ID.
-The value cannot contain spaces.
-We recommend that you use a private IP address as the ID.
+This parameter serves only as an identifier for the on-premises gateway device during IPsec-VPN negotiations.
+The identity can be an IP address or an FQDN, and cannot contain spaces.
+Use a private IP address as the peer identity.

-If RemoteId uses the FQDN format, for example, if you enter example.aliyun.com, the local ID on the on-premises gateway device must be consistent with the value of RemoteId.
-We recommend that you set the negotiation mode to aggressive.
+If RemoteId is an FQDN, such as example.aliyun.com, the local identity on the on-premises gateway device must match the value of RemoteId.
+Set the negotiation mode to aggressive (aggressive mode).

 Encryption Algorithm

-Advanced Encryption Standard (AES) is a symmetric-key encryption algorithm that provides high-level encryption and decryption.
+Advanced Encryption Standard (AES) is a symmetric-key cryptography algorithm that provides strong encryption and decryption.
 AES ensures secure data transmission and has little impact on network latency, throughput, and forwarding performance.

-3des is a triple data encryption algorithm that requires a long encryption period and has high algorithm complexity and large computing workloads.
-Compared with AES, 3DES reduces forwarding performance.
+3des is the Triple Data Encryption Algorithm.
+It requires a long encryption time, has high algorithmic complexity, and uses significant computing resources.
+Compared with AES, 3des reduces forwarding performance.

 Authentication Algorithm